 • Q: What fiber core diameter do you use ?

 A: We use fibers from many different vendors.
 Whether you need to know the actual fiber details, please contact us in order to get detailed information, such as core diameter or NA of the fiber.

-• Q: When do I have to use FC/PC and FC/ APC fiber connector ?
+• Q: When do I have to use FC/PC and FC/ APC fiber connectors?

 A: We recommend to use FC/APC for SLM lasers - this is to avoid back-reflections from a polished fiber tip to the laser cavity.
-In all other cases both FC/PC or FC/APC connectors can be used, depending on users preference.
+In all other cases, both FC/PC or FC/APC connectors can be used, depending on the users preference.

-• Q: Can I modulate the laser with PWM square wave?
+• Q: Can I modulate the laser with the PWM square wave?

 • Q: I have ordered an SLM laser, but can observe more than one longitudinal mode.
 How can I solve this problem ?

-A: It is possible that laser is working at non-optimal temperature point.
-First step is to make sure if the laser gets enough heat dissipation.
-Second step is to adjust laser diode (or cavity) temperature using the laser control software.
-For this access level 2 is needed.
+A: It is possible that the laser is working at a non-optimal temperature point.
+The first step is to make sure if the laser gets enough heat dissipation.
+The second step is to adjust laser diode (or cavity) temperature using the laser control software.
+For this access level 2 or level 3 is needed.
 Please contact Integrated Optics, UAB for further instructions.

 A: First of all it means that laser diode should be fine, but it could be that heat dissipation is not sufficient.
 You should check how much Amperes does the laser consume.
 It should be no more than 1,5 A for diode lasers and no more 4 A for DPSS lasers.

 • Q: Laser emits no light at all.
 The power is 0 mW.